drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ```

 ## Conclusion
-A overview of the three different working examples:
+An overview of the three different working examples.
+The results of Spring Cloud Function are omitted because of the issue we discussed above.

 ![Cold start latency]({{ site.url }}/img/post/coldstart-comparison.png "Cold start latency")